rust-lang/book/src/ch17-02-concurrency-with-async.md

 This version stops as soon as the for loop in the body of the main async block finishes, because the task spawned by `spawn_task` is shut down when the main function ends.
 If you want to run all the way to the completion of the task, you will need to use a join handle to wait for the first task to complete.
+With threads, we used the `join` method to “block” until the thread was done running.
+In Listing 17-6, we can use `await` to do the same thing, because the task handle itself is a future.
+Its `Output` type is a `Result`, so we also unwrap it after awaiting it.

 <Listing number="17-6" caption="Using `.await` with a join handle to run a task to completion" file-name="src/main.rs">